 The small business break-up

 Unfortunately, the area became flooded with pizza shops and Sam and Diane saw their profit margins evaporate.
-They could not compete with major pizza chains with more selections and cheaper prices.
+They could not compete with major pizza chains that had more selections and cheaper prices.

 The choice was clear.
-Sam and Diane needed some help and, after seeing a Steidl and Steinberg billboard, called to ask some questions.
+Sam and Diane needed help.
+After seeing a billboard for Pittsburgh bankruptcy attorney Steidl & Steinberg, they called to ask some questions.
 They made an appointment to talk with a bankruptcy attorney and, together, formulated a game plan.

 Sam and Diane closed their business and filed a Chapter 7 bankruptcy.
 By doing so, they eliminated their entire past due rent payments and were also able to break their lease with the landlord.
-If they had not filed for bankruptcy, the landlord could have held them responsible for all of the future monthly rental payments that became due, until the landlord was able to find another tenant to replace them.
+If they had not filed for bankruptcy, the landlord could have held them responsible for all of the future monthly rental payments, until the landlord was able to find another tenant to replace them.

 Also, if the landlord had found another tenant who was going to pay less money per month, Sam and Diane would have been responsible for the difference between what the new tenant was paying and what they were obligated to pay.
 In addition, they were also able to eliminate other business obligations, the payments associated with the business plus all the monies due on their personal charge cards and loans.
 After relieving their financial stress, they were both able to find new employment, retain their home and keep their other major possessions.